ZanderOlidan/quackhuntv2-tg/README.md

 - [ ] PAKAK GURL!
 Nakabingwit ka na naman ng patola in 18.534 seconds.
 You have befriended 6 patolas
 - [ ] Template strings
 - [ ] Custom Language

+## When changing something

+Dont' forget to add a new `changelog.html` file.
+Follow the html guidelines of telegram.
+Dont forget to add `.env` version that matches the version.